-Villarreal v Real Madrid
+Bale starts as Real held by Villarreal

 Post update

-Boulaye Dia (Villarreal) wins a free kick in the defensive half.
+Alberto Moreno (Villarreal) wins a free kick in the attacking half.

+Offside, Real Madrid.
+Eder Militão tries a through ball, but Rodrygo is caught offside.

 Substitution

 Substitution, Villarreal.
-Boulaye Dia replaces Arnaut Danjuma.
+Serge Aurier replaces Giovani Lo Celso.

+Attempt saved.
+Giovani Lo Celso (Villarreal) left footed shot from outside the box is saved in the centre of the goal.
+Assisted by Daniel Parejo.

 Substitution